surifirstpin/biplus_documentation/version.1/Reports.md

 ## Group / Un-Group

-By selecting group option for fields you can group the data and display the consolidated value of the field.
+By selecting group option for a field you can display the consolidated value of the field.

-**16.** To carry out this function click on **Group** in field drop down provided and to release the same click on **Un-Group**.
+**16.** To carry out this function select on **Group** in field drop down and to release the same select **Un-Group**.

 ## Multi-Level grouping